• Home |

 The Berger Very Low Drag (VLD) Hunting bullet looks unassuming as it lacks a polymer tip or any other distinguishing characteristics.
 However, it's designed to penetrate 2-3" into a game animal before expansion begins.

-This controlled expansion creates devastating wound channels that all but guarantee a quick and efficient kill provided your shot placement is on point.
+This controlled expansion creates a devastating wound channel that all but guarantees a quick and efficient kill provided your shot placement is on point.

 Berger VLD Hunting bullets have a similar design to the Barnes LRX in that they utilize a secant ogive bullet profile to reduce drag and increase ballistic coefficient.
-For example, the 7mm 180gr VLD Hunting has a B.C. of .659 (my personal favorite for handloading in a 7mm Remington Short Action Ultra Magnum) while the 30-caliber 185gr has a B.C of .558, which is extremely popular in 300 Win Mag reloads.
+For example, the 7mm 180gr VLD Hunting has a ballistic coefficient (BC) of .659 (my personal favorite for handloading in a 7mm Remington Short Action Ultra Magnum), whereas the .30 caliber 185gr VLD Hunting (which is extremely popular in 300 Win Mag reloads) has a BC of .558.

 But a high ballistic coefficient isn’t everything.
 We aren’t shooting at targets here; we’re hunting.
 So, you’re probably curious about the terminal performance (how the projectile interacts with its target).

-The Berger VLD (Very Low Drag) long-range hunting bullets have an encased lead core in a thinner J4 Precision Hunting Jacket.
+The Berger VLD long-range hunting bullet has an lead core encased in a thin J4 Precision Hunting Jacket.
 This delivers massive hydrostatic shock and creates a substantial wound cavity.
 For those who don’t know, this basically means you’re sure to stock the freezer if you’re using the Berger VLD Hunting bullets!

 Nosler AccuBond Long Range

-Nosler is a bit hard to find these days, but if you can grab a box, do it because we promise you won’t be disappointed!
-The Nosler AccuBond Long Range (ABLR) is a household name for avid long-range shooters.
+Nosler is a bit hard to find these days, but if you can grab a box.
+I promise you won’t be disappointed!
+The Nosler AccuBond Long Range (ABLR) is a household name among avid long-range shooters.
 The company produces high-quality, reliable rounds that are expertly engineered for a high ballistic coefficient, excellent terminal performance, and weight retention.

 Nosler AccuBond Long Range ammo for sale

-The Nosler AccuBond has the classic boattail design of most long-range hunting ammo we see today.
-The AccuBond line increases accuracy and promotes smooth chambering with a white polymer tip.
+The Nosler ABLR has the same classic boat tail design as most long-range hunting bullets we see today.
+The AccuBond series bullet increases accuracy and promotes smooth chambering with a white polymer tip.
 This design helps the projectile to stay on course and resist wind drift.

-For reference, the .338 Nosler AccuBond 250 grain bullet has a B.C. of .575, this bullet is a great choice for taking on big game animals like moose and caribou with a 338 Win Mag.
-For smaller game like hogs and whitetail, we recommend the .270 AccuBond 150gr has a B.C. of .50 for rounds like the 270 Winchester.
+For reference, the .338 Nosler 250 grain AccuBond bullet has a BC of .575.
+This bullet is a great choice for taking on big game animals like moose and caribou with a 338 Win Mag.
+For smaller game like hogs and whitetail, we recommend the .270 150gr AccuBond, which has a BC of .500.

-This long-range rifle cartridge also meets our terminal performance needs.
-The Lead-alloy core is encased in a tapered copper-alloy jacket meant to penetrate hide, bone, and tissue before expanding and releasing massive kinetic energy to vital organs.
+This long-range rifle bullet also meets our terminal performance needs.
+The lead-alloy core is encased in a tapered copper-alloy jacket designed to penetrate hide, bone, and tissue before expanding and releasing massive kinetic energy to vital organs.

 Winchester Copper Impact